Read time 6 minutes

 Discovering Engineering Degree Opportunities at GCU

 Grand Canyon University invites prospective students to explore the possibilities at the College of Engineering and Technology.
-Our engineering degrees offer multiple specializations ranging from biomedical engineering to mechanical engineering to industrial engineering and more.
+Our engineering degrees offer multiple specializations ranging from biomedical engineering to mechanical engineering to aerospace engineering and more.
+Fill out the form on this page to connect with a university counselor to explore the opportunities at our private Christian university.